Aims and Values

 Your child must ensure that they have:

-- Been respectful and well behaved throughout the day, including breakfast club, playtime and lunchtime.
+- Been respectful and advocates of the truth in all they say and do throughout the day, including breakfast club, playtime and lunchtime.

 At the end of each half term, the total number of golden stamps is recorded and when your child reaches the following golden totals of 30, 60, 90, 120, 150, 170 stamps, they will receive a prize at the end of the half term - the prizes getting bigger and better the more stamps they collect throughout the year!